|

 Silencing squeaks directly through the carpet... fact or fantasy?

-To repair a squeaky floor, you need to have something to screw into to eliminate the movement.
+To repair a squeaky floor, you need to have something solid to screw into to eliminate the movement.
 With floor joists separated by 16", how many screws do you think you might have to drive by trial and error to locate the joist?
 If you have a hardwood floor under the carpet, can you imagine the cosmetic damage you can do screwing blindly this way?
 If you ever have a change of heart about the carpet, and want to expose the hardwood floor, you may rue the day you used this device!

 Even if you get lucky, and find a joist, simply screwing into it may not assure elimination of the squeak, since squeaks can occur between the joists and in the seams in the subfloor.
 This tool is incapable of solving that problem.